FrantisekSilhan/SecurePass-Generator/README.md

 4. Click the "Generate Password" button to get a secure password.
 5. Copy the generated password to use it for your accounts.

+## GitHub Pages

+Visit the [SecurePass Generator GitHub Pages](https://frantiseksilhan.github.io/SecurePass-Generator/) to use the tool directly in your browser.

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements or new features, feel free to create an issue or submit a pull request.